PlayStation 5: Sales

 Sony reported total shipments of the PS5 through its fiscal quarter ending December 31, 2020 of 4.5 million units, which were similar numbers to the PS4's launch shipments.
-Total shipments of PlayStation 5 reached 7.8 million by March 31, 2021, surpassing the 7.6 million units that the PS4 had shipped in its first two-quarters of release.
+Total shipments of the PlayStation 5 reached 7.8 million by March 31, 2021, surpassing the 7.6 million units that the PS4 had shipped in its first two-quarters of release.
 Sony reported that as of July 18, 2021, 10 million PS5 units had been sold through, making the PS5 its fastest-selling console to date.
 The company later confirmed that by June 30, 2021, it had shipped 10.1 million consoles, indicating that nearly every shipped console had been sold as soon as it reached the market.
 Console shipments surpassed 13.4 million as of September 30, 2021.
 The company anticipated in August that it would have enough stock hardware to ship more than 22 million PS5 units by the end of its 2021 fiscal year in March 2022, but this was revised to 15 million units in November.
 Despite this, sales during the fiscal year 2022 were forecast to increase to 22.6 million units.
 Bloomberg News reported in January 2022 that Sony was continuing production of the PS4 rather than discontinue it at the end of 2021, in order to help alleviate the shortage of the PS5 while the chip shortage continued.
 By the end of September 2024, total shipments of PS5 units had reached 65 million units.
 Sony's quarterly financial results for Q2 2025 stated that the PlayStation 5 had shipped 84.2 million units.

-Sales of the PS5 reached 20 million units by May 2022, 40 million units by July 2023, 50 million units by December 2023, and 75 million units by February 2025.
+Sales of the PS5 reached 20 million units by May 2022, 40 million units by July 2023, 50 million units by December 2023, 75 million units by February 2025 and 95 million units by June 2026.